American Auto: Development

 American Auto has been in development since August 2013.
 TV writer Justin Spitzer, fresh off the success of The Office, wanted to produce a workplace comedy of his own, but would instead be set in the upper-management world.
 Spitzer sold his pitch to NBC, who put the idea as a put-pilot.
 The script did not go forward as a pilot, and Spitzer instead went to work on Superstore.
-After stepping down as showrunner of Superstore in April 2019 and signing an overall deal with Universal Television, Spitzer went back and redeveloped the American Auto script.
+After stepping down as showrunner in April 2019 and signing an overall deal with Universal Television, Spitzer went back and redeveloped the American Auto script.

 On January 23, 2020, it was given a pilot order by NBC.
 The pilot was directed by Jeffrey Blitz and written by Spitzer who was expected to executive produce alongside Aaron Kaplan and Dana Honor.
 Production companies involved with the series include Spitzer Holding Company, Kapital Entertainment and Universal Television.
 On January 12, 2021, it was announced that NBC had ordered the series.
 On May 12, 2022, NBC renewed the series for a second season.
+On June 16, 2023, NBC canceled the series after two seasons.